Quick answer

 Repair may be enough when the issue is isolated and the rest of the line still looks serviceable.
 Replacement becomes more plausible when defects are systemic or material-wide.

-Most readers follow this page with Sewer Line Replacement Cost, Trenchless vs Traditional Sewer Line Replacement, Orangeburg Pipe Replacement Cost, and Collapsed Sewer Line Signs .
+Most readers follow this page with Root Intrusion in a Sewer Line: What to Do, Orangeburg Pipe Replacement Cost, Sewer Line Replacement Cost, and Collapsed Sewer Line Signs .

 How serious it may be